-With the dawn of a new decade comes new ways that crooks, hackers, and thieves are trying to gain access to your personal information.
+With the dawn of a new year comes new ways that crooks, hackers, and thieves are trying to gain access to your personal information.
 Whether it be stealing your credit card information or simply using technology AGAINST you to break into your home, you need to learn how to protect yourself.
 Here are 5 smart life hacks you can implement today that will keep your sensitive information and personal property safe.

 1. Get RFID Protection

 A friend of mine recently had his credit card information stolen by a crook who gently brushed up against his rear pocket as he walked a crowded Seattle street.

 The thief had a device that used Radio Frequency Identification (RFID) to steal his credit card number which they then transferred to a new blank credit card which was used immediately.

 So how do you protect yourself from this growing trend?